 There’s also been an uptick in the number of people creating and watching livestreams on platforms such as Twitch.
 Livestreaming is done in real-time, creating an immediate feedback loop between the content creator and the people consuming it.
 This allows you to do things that you can’t do elsewhere.
 Things like Q&A sessions are incredibly easily.
 As a creator, you can see your audience form new ideas in real-time and that’s incredibly fun!

 Should scientists engage with misinformation in the comment section of YouTube and on social media or is it better to ignore it?

-It feels quite authoritarian, but I’ve decided that shadow banning certain commenters is actually a net positive in terms of information flow; commenters who are shadow banned on YouTube are not informed but their comments will no longer be seen by others.
+Simon Clark: It feels quite authoritarian, but I’ve decided that shadow banning certain commentators is actually a net positive in terms of information flow; commentators who are shadow banned on YouTube are not informed but their comments will no longer be seen by others.
 Essentially, it means that they are shouting their disinformation into a void and receiving zero engagement.

 The problem is, when you decide to debate someone who is spreading misinformation, you actually risk signal boosting their nonsense and the idea that you can reject facts.
 A video’s comments section is often just as prominent as the video itself and the more engagement a specific comment receives, the more it is promoted and seen by others.

 If you can spot something that is clearly a fundamental misunderstanding, and it appears genuine, then I think it is okay to engage with it.
 It’s also fine to respond if the post already has a lot of engagement and your comment won’t boost it much further.

 The other issue is that climate denialists can create a blog post or a video in a single afternoon while a scientific paper will need six months to refute it.
 So, responses from scientists on social media are still needed to make sure misinformation doesn’t proliferate.

 What skills should scientists develop to become effective science communicators?